tbarron-xyz/attotool/README.md

 The agent works by:

 1. Sending the task and available tools to an LLM
-2. Receiving a YAML-formatted tool call response
+2. Receiving a tool call response (format configurable via --format or config.yaml, defaulting to YAML)
 3. Parsing and executing the tool locally
 4. Return tool call results to LLM to continue the conversation